Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 <details><summary>Chapter 11 - Peril in the Pumpkin Head</summary>

+**[Pumpkin Patch - Barrel's Maze]**

-Jump on top of the pumpkin and enter the hole you'll find up there.
+Jump on top of the big pumpkin through the spirals and enter the hole you'll find up there.

+**[Pumpkin Patch - Big Pumpkin Head ]**

-On the first floor, just defeat the skeletons as normal.
+On the first floor, defeat the skeletons as usual.

-On the second floor, Soul Cycle for some damage and to bring the ghosts closer to you.
-Then either Soul Slam or combo them.
+On the second floor, Soul Cycle the Halloween Ghosts.
+Soul Slam if there are a few ghosts remaining.

 On the Third floor, there'll be enemies hidden.
 To the right there are skeletons, and to the left there are ghosts.
-Don't bother to reveal them with presents, you can just reveal them yourself by either walking and dodging into them or hitting them.
+Either reveal them with presents or hit them from a safe distance with Soul Robber and take them out fast.

-Against Barrel, stun lock him with taunts and Soul Spin until defeated.
+Against Barrel, it's the same tactic as with Lock.
+Catch him in the air to damage him more or stunlock him with Taunts and Soul Spins.

+After the fight you'll earn the **Thanksgiving Door** and the **Residential Area Key**.

 </details>